Jo Anne Worley: Career

 After studying at Midwestern for two years, Worley moved to Los Angeles to study at Los Angeles City College and the Pasadena Playhouse.
 She was soon given her first musical role in a production of Wonderful Town.
 In 1961, Worley received her first major break when she appeared in the musical revue Billy Barnes People in Los Angeles; this production moved to Broadway, where it ran for only six performances.
 However, the New York Times reviewer wrote: "Jo Anne Worley has an earthy style that suggests she could be a rowdy comedienne."
-In 1964, she was selected to appear as a stand-in on the original Broadway production of Hello, Dolly!
+In 1964, she was selected to appear as a standby for the lead in the original Broadway production of Hello, Dolly!
 One year later, Worley created her own nightclub act in Greenwich Village, where she was discovered by Merv Griffin in 1966.

 Impressed by Worley's talents, Griffin engaged her to be one of his primary guest stars on his show, where she made approximately 40 appearances on The Merv Griffin Show.
 In 1966, she appeared Off-Broadway in The Mad Show, a musical revue based on Mad Magazine.
 In 1967, Worley's stint on Griffin's show led to her discovery by George Schlatter, who soon cast her in Rowan & Martin's Laugh-In.

 In 1970, Worley left Laugh-In to pursue other projects and has made guest appearances on several television series, including Love, American Style, The Tonight Show Starring Johnny Carson, The Andy Williams Show, Adam-12, Emergency!, Murder, She Wrote, The Middle, and different game shows such as Super Password, Hollywood Squares, and the many versions of Pyramid.
 She continued working in various movies, television series, and theatrical performances (original productions and revivals alike) over the years.
 Worley also became known for her work as a voice provider for several cartoons, animated movies, and video games.
 Her voice work includes Nutcracker Fantasy (1979), the Disney movies Beauty and the Beast (1991), A Goofy Movie (1995), Beauty and the Beast: Belle's Magical World (1998), and the voice of the Wardrobe in the video game Kingdom Hearts II (2005).
 She remains involved with Disney, making cameos in several Disney Channel sitcoms such as Kim Possible playing the role of Bonnie Rockwaller's mother, Wizards of Waverly Place, and Jessie.